jeroenflvr/dbgen/README.md

 Find the balance between scaling up and scaling out: less processes = more memory usage, more processes = more overhead.
 A 1/1 ratio for scaling factor/partitions worked pretty well, but I expect to further dynamically tune based on performance/hardware with the benchmarking framework later.

+For concurrency, start with the number of cores, minus 1.
+On a machine with 36 cores/72 threads, 35 processes has been consistently stable.
 WARNING: Too many processes will trigger segfaults.
 I guess python, duckdb and C++ have their limits on thread safety.
-On a machine with 36 cores/72 threads, 35 processes has been consistently stable.
-So ymmv, but #cores - 1 seems golden.
-Duckdb will use all of the available cores for each process, so expect scheduling overhead.
+Duckdb will use all of the available virtual cores for each process, so expect scheduling overhead.

+Find the balance so the cpu and memory stay as close to 100% as possible, without stalling the system.

 For more information, see this [duckdb extension doc](https://duckdb.org/docs/extensions/tpch) and this [TPC-H paper](https://www.tpc.org/tpch/).

 I recommend using [btop](https://github.com/aristocratos/btop) for realtime monitoring your hardware, but [glances](https://github.com/nicolargo/glances), [htop](https://github.com/htop-dev/htop), classic top and sar, [xymon](https://www.xymon.com/), .. of course will work equally well.

-There is a "local" version as well as an s3 compatible one.
+There is a local version, as well as an s3 compatible one.
 ### local
 ```shell
 (venv) $ python scripts/partsgen_param.py --help